Scharmer Restraint - Pelican Manufacturing

 When securing the ankles, secure the webbing around the end of the bed frame to stop the patient from kicking or sliding up the bed.

-If this product is purchased for use in a private home, we require authorisation from a suitable person.
+• If this product is for use in a private home, we require authorisation from a suitable person.
 This is to ensure it will be used correctly and safely by the family and/or carers, and that using it will not be dangerous.
-Examples of a suitable person who is able to sign the letter are: Occupational Therapist; Physiotherapist; Clinical Nurse Manager; Registered Nurse; Doctor; or another suitably qualified person.
-Please return a copy to us when ordering.
-Note: This letter is not required when we send restraints to aged care facilities or hospitals, because their staff are already trained in their safe use.
+Examples of a suitable person who is able to sign the letter are: Occupational therapist; Physiotherapist; Clinical Nurse Manager; Registered Nurse; Doctor; or another suitably qualified person.

 The size difference relates to the cuff size only.